How to Marry a Millionaire-1953

 Numerous cinematic shots include the Empire State Building, Central Park, the Brooklyn Bridge, the lights of Times Square, Rockefeller Center, and the United Nations Building.

 As a lover of New York City, it struck me as both fantastic and melancholy to think about how many people have come and gone throughout the iconic city, yet here it remains and always will.
-A slice of 1950’s Manhattan- another time entirely- was wonderful to see.
+A slice of 1950’s Manhattan- another time entirely- was wonderful.

 The film itself is arguably fluff- lightweight to be sure.
 But there is a 1950s innocence and a sense of fun to How to Marry a Millionaire that has become tainted and is missing in today’s romantic comedy genre- everything is now so crude and cynical, which is why this film works for me.
 There is a wholesomeness to it.